ellakoa/postcard-poem/content/posts/cauldrons-of-the-bay.md

   A mischievousness comes into play that starts as the tide ebbs away leaving traps on the sandy ground

-         “to the bay you could be bound" whorls of sand grains swirling captured as a cauldron churning
+   “to the bay you could be bound"

+  whorls of sand grains swirling captured as a cauldron churning

-   ......“careful of the charms they cast” don’t disturb them as you pass or your feet could be held fast.
+  “careful of the charms they cast”

+  don’t disturb them as you pass or your feet could be held fast.
 alignPoemLeft: false